MarieFCB/GettingAndCleaningDataCourseProject/CODEBOOK.md

 ## Original Data

-For detailed description of the original dataset, please see README.txt and features_info.txt in the original raw zipped dataset.
+For more details on the original dataset, please see README.txt and features_info.txt in the original raw zipped dataset.

 ## Raw data Filtering